Mararsh/MyBox/en/README.md

 ### Initialize MyBox
 Example, unpack package of MyBox.exe under path "D:\tmp\MyBox", double click "MyBox.exe", and MyBox is started internally under "app", so the Execution Path is "D:\tmp\MyBox\app".
-MyBox checks path "D:\tmp\MyBox\app", and does not find file "MyBox.ini", then it starts to initialize this instance:
+MyBox checks path "D:\tmp\MyBox\app", and does not find file "MyBox.ini", then it starts to initialize this instance automatically:
 1. Make "D:\tmp\MyBox\app" as the default data root path, and create subdirectory "mybox" under it.
 2. If directory "mybox" is found under current user's root, which is the data path of MyBox previous versions, then copy all contents of this path to "D:\tmp\MyBox\app\mybox".
 3. Create file "MyBox.ini" under "D:\tmp\MyBox\app" and write following line to record the location of data path of current MyBox instance:
 <PRE><CODE>     MyBoxDataRoot=D\:\\tmp\\MyBox\\app </CODE></PRE>

-4. User can edit file "MyBox.ini" to change data path, and copy files under previous path to new path manually.
+User can edit file "MyBox.ini" to change data path, and copy files under previous path to new path manually.
-5. User can also change data path by Setting function of MyBox and the tool will copy old data automatically.
+User can also change data path by Setting function of MyBox and the tool will copy old data automatically.

 Another example, copy "MyBox-5.4.jar" under path "d:\tmp\1", and start it from path "d:\tmp\2", then Execution Path is "d:\tmp\2" and MyBox data will be initialized under this path.
 By this way, MyBox can be executed with different data paths and the instances do not interfere each other.